HDFGroup/vol-log-based/sneak_peek.md

   + `h5ldump` and `h5lreplay` now return error code on failure.
 See PR #16.

 * Other updates:
   + Add a new use case of E3SM in case_studies/E3SM_IO.md.
-See 1803b11.
+See commit 1803b11.
   + Add a new use case of WRF in case_studies/WRF.md.
 See PR #34.
   + Allow user object name starts with '_'.
 See PR #29.
   + Support checking multiple file opens to the same file.
 An error will return instead of